Our Started Guardian Program

 The Vigilant Companion

 With moderate to high energy, Samson would do best on a homestead with space to run and a job to do.
 He is respectful of fences, has excellent recall, and is well-behaved on leash.
-Samson knows several commands including sit, wait, leave it, and ok.
+Samson knows several commands, including sit, wait, leave it, and ok.
 He has experience with sheep, calves, and goats, and generally leaves birds alone.
 After structured introductions, he gets along well with most dogs, making him a great fit for a multi-dog household.

 Neutered, microchipped, and up to date on vaccinations, Samson adores people and craves attention.
 While he can be excited, he has a strong desire to please and is not food-aggressive.
 Samson is seeking an experienced owner who understands the needs of a working guardian breed and can provide him with the purpose and attention he deserves.